Kaleidosium/Kaleidosium.github.io/content/about/_index.md

 [My website went through plenty revisions over the years](https://github.com/Kaleidosium/Kaleidosium.github.io/commits/main); I don't think that will end any time soon, but I'm pretty happy with what I have right now.
 The site design has always fluctuated from being very basic to being more heavy, I think this iteration strikes a good balance between the two.

 It is powered by [Zola](https://www.getzola.org/), a good flexible SSG with a bit of a learning curve.
+All content on this website is licensed under CC BY-SA 4.0 unless stated otherwise.

 ---